 a) The transmission of one PPDU that is either an NDP PS-Poll-Ack frame or that satisfies the following conditions:

-1) contains a Response Indication of Long Response
+1) Contains a Response Indication of Long Response

-2) follows the same rule as the initial frame for TXOP as defined in 9.22.2 (HCF contention based channel access (EDCA)) for initial frame sent by BDT Initiator
+2) Follows the same rule as the initial frame for TXOP as defined in 9.22.2 (HCF contention based channel access (EDCA)) if the PPDU is the first frame sent by the BDT Initiator during this TXOP

-3) contains a Duration/ID field that sets the NAV
+3) Contains a Duration/ID field that sets the NAV

-4) contains no HT Control field with the RDG/More PPDU subfield equal to 1.
+4) Contains no HT Control field with the RDG/More PPDU subfield equal to 1.

 An S1G STA that transmits this PPDU is known as the BDT Initiator.